schorij23/jeffs-react-portfolio/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-This project uses express.js as a text editor
+This project was created to show potential employers that i can use react

 ## Table of Contentss